stempy/cloud-architecture/README.md

-# How to build web applications with restlike api's in 2020
+# How to build web applications in 2020

-I created this because of the general lack of understanding when it comes to building web applications with rest like api's using  standard practices.
-There are basic concepts, such as components of a web application, api structures, design patterns.
+I created this because of the general lack of understanding when it comes to building web applications using standard practices in 2020.
+There are basic concepts, such as components of a web application, api structures, design patterns, rest api's, configuration, distributed micro-services.
+There is a lot of information out there often leading to overload, with this I am aiming to provide simple modern approaches to development, using best practices to help build scalable distributed applications.

 ## Target Audience